 The SOCS group is very active, meeting weekly during Fall and Spring terms.
 SOCS also organizes discussions, talks and dinners with IUB faculty and graduate students, lab tours and movie viewings.
 Check out the SOCS Facebook page.

-Residential Programs and Services at IU offers a variety of learning communities, which allow students to select to live among peers with a common interest.
-Some of the following learning communities may be of interest to biology students:
+Residential Programs and Services at IU offers a variety of learning programs, which allow students to select to live among peers sharing common academic and extracurricular interests.

 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.